Marty Hoey: Climbing career

+Death on Everest

 Expedition teammate Jim Wickwire said that he and Hoey were perched on a 45-degree rock slope at about 26600 ft, carrying gear to establish Camp 6, with the expectation of heading for the summit in the next day or two.
 Wickwire said that Hoey leaned back to let him go ahead, and a buckle on her harness opened, releasing her from the fixed rope and sending her plunging down 6000 ft into a crevasse.

 Hoey's body was never recovered.
 Whittaker said, "I can't think of a more beautiful resting place; she fell into the prettiest place that ever was."
 Whittaker cited Hoey's death as a contributing factor to the expedition's failure to summit Everest, saying: "If Marty had been with us, we would have made it."
 The 16 remaining team members, all men, would make a third and final attempt, and ultimately be turned back, shy of the summit, by fierce weather.